**We Only Ship To US Business Addresses**

 Safe operation of an arbor press means following best practices.
 These are:

-• Bolt the arbor press to a stable bench or floor
+• Bolt the arbor press to a stable bench or floor.
+The bases are designed to permit side mount, bench, or pedestal mounting for secure and flexible installation options.

 • Regulated pressure application